 Monday – Friday

 Office of Counseling Services

 3rd Floor Slane Center

-PLEASE NOTE: If you are having a mental health emergency, please do not email us or leave a voicemail and wait for a returned call.
-We prefer that you receive help immediately.
-In the case of emergency, please follow the instructions listed on our Crisis Situations / Emergencies page.
+PLEASE NOTE: If you are experiencing a mental health emergency, please do not email us or leave a voice mail and wait for a returned call.
+We want you to receive help immediately.
+In the case of emergency, please follow the instructions listed on our Mental Health Emergencies page.

 Need a referral to a local mental health provider?
 Please contact us at email@example.com and we will be glad to help.
 We also recommend using the following site to locate a provider off-campus in your area: http://www.psychologytoday.com